Pidu2/project2-dkm/infos/links.md

 - https://nbviewer.jupyter.org/github/WebOfTrustInfo/rwot8-barcelona/blob/master/final-documents/evaluating-social-recovery.pdf
 RWOT8 Very very interesting thoughts about social recovery!
 Sentence "For encryption keys..." -> ??
 Also says how TSS could be useful for our usecase.
 Also emphasises, that there is no sense in restoring a compromised signing key.
 In the appendix, the questions that have to be answered when implementing a social recovery scheme are summarized, which is also great.

+### Biometric with secret sharing
+- https://arxiv.org/pdf/1907.04156.pdf - Paper about using biometric with secret sharing

 ### SSSS - Shamir's Secret Sharing Scheme / Secret Sharing
 - SSSS explained: https://www.youtube.com/watch?v=iFY5SyY3IMQ
 - Case AGAINST SSS by Bitcoin: https://en.bitcoin.it/wiki/Shamir_Secret_Snakeoil